THC and REM Sleep Rebound: Why Your Dreams Go Wild When You Quit

 REM rebound follows a predictable arc.
 Knowing where you are on that arc makes the experience significantly more tolerable.

 The total duration depends on how long and how heavily you used.
 Someone who smoked occasionally for a few months may experience mild REM rebound for a week.
 Someone who used concentrates daily for years may have vivid dreams for the full 45 days or slightly beyond.
+For the full sleep recovery arc, see our sleep recovery timeline after quitting weed.

 What Actually Helps